For Expat Residents & Tourists

 Legal Residents: If you’re approved for legal residency, you must enroll in Costa Rica’s national healthcare system (CAJA).
 If you’re not a resident, private health insurance is a must.

-Private hospitals here offer top-notch care but can be expensive.
+Private hospitals in this area offer top-notch care but can be expensive.

 Public medical centers provide excellent treatment but may have limited facilities and much slower service.